OsbornePro/NovaKey-Daemon/README.md

 > **Status note:** Current code targets *normal logged-in desktop sessions* (browser fields, terminals, editors, etc.).
 Lock screens / pre-boot PINs / login screens are future/experimental work, not guaranteed or supported yet.

+### Security Review Invited

+NovaKey v3 uses ML-KEM-768 + HKDF + XChaCha20-Poly1305 with per-device secrets and replay / rate-limit controls.
+The protocol and threat model are documented in PROTOCOL.md and SECURITY.md.

+If you find issues, please follow the disclosure process in SECURITY.md – we’re actively looking for feedback on:

+The v3 key schedule (KEM + per-device secret → AEAD key),

+Replay / freshness logic,

+Any injection-path weirdness on Windows/macOS/Linux.
+I plan to make a phone application for interacting with this service as a password managers password manager.
+Found issues are not emergencies yet but will be credited and taken seriously.

 ---

 ## Table of Contents